Buy a luxury apartment in Sri Lanka; International Buyers in Sri Lanka

 - e.
 By obtaining Dual Citizenship

-- Foreign nationals to set up Inward Investment Accounts (IIA)/ Securities Investment Accounts in Sri Lanka for their financing from abroad to be channeled via.
+- Foreign nationals to set up Inward Investment Accounts (IIA) in Sri Lanka to channel their financing from abroad.

 - a.
 Any capital gains/ return on investment received via the financing channeled through IIA can be withdrawn in the same currency as it was deposited in originally.